ANUcybernetics/panic/README.md

 ## TODO

+- maybe: move the model helper code into Model (out of Platforms)
 - add ability to specify a replicate version in model info (defaulting to latest if not present)
 - add vestaboards array to %Network{} (could validate based on board names from